-When we turn the TV on it automatically opens to either the Weather Channel or WGN (where the news is usually on) and I have my little weather crushes (hey Jim Cantore! hey Tom Skilling!)
-My husband is so patient and understanding but I think he has his own weather crush (Stephanie Abrams…..)
+When we turn the TV on it automatically opens to either the Weather Channel or WGN (so we can watch the news.)
+I have my little weatherman crushes (hey Jim Cantore! hey Tom Skilling!) and I just can’t help it.

-Anyway, what do our stupid weather crushes have to do with chicken corn chowder?
+Anyway, what do my silly weatherman crushes have to do with chicken corn chowder?
 Not much except as the weather gets warmer and the days get longer, we still have to deal with cool nights.

 And the best way to conquer a chilly night is a chicken corn chowder recipe that is easy to make and warms your bones.

-Put on your comfy pants and thick socks one last time before you box them up for the summer and make a big pot of this chowder.
+Put on your comfy pants and thick socks one last time before you box them up for the summer and make a big pot of this chowder recipe.

 Chicken Corn Chowder Recipe

 This chicken corn chowder recipe is a mix of chicken, corn, half and half and veggies.
 I went with red potatoes and left the skins on because the color is just great in a pot of brown, pale items.
 Also, the carrots and celery are perfect for flavor AND color.

 If you are looking to lighten the calorie count, substitute 1% milk or skim milk.
 It will be less creamy for sure, but I still think you find the flavor fantastic.

 This is going to make A LOT of chowder.
 If you aren’t ready to eat chowder for a few days or cooking for a crowd, half the recipe.